4b42/api/README.md

-# api
+# 4b42 Application Programming Interface

-4b42 API Scripting Examples
+In this repo we provide some scripts to use our api (api.4b42.com).